 - Letters of endorsement from colleagues of the nominee (not required but strongly encouraged)

-Award recipients will be recognized during the 2018 IAFP Annual Convention in Indianapolis (July 19-22).
+Award recipients will be recognized during the 2019 IAFP Annual Convention in French Lick (July 18-21).